izgzhen/iris-coq/ProofMode.md

 - `iExact "H"`  : finish the goal if the conclusion matches the hypothesis `H`
 - `iAssumption` : finish the goal if the conclusion matches any hypothesis
-- `iApply trm` : match the conclusion of the current goal against the conclusion of `tetrmrm` and generates goals for the premises of `trm`.
+- `iApply trm` : match the conclusion of the current goal against the conclusion of `trm` and generates goals for the premises of `trm`.
 See proof mode terms below.

 Context management